|site search by freefind

-Ever since the Scripture was given in written form evil people have attacked the Bible trying to distort it, abuse it, or disprove it.
-The fact that the the Bible has withstood thousands of years of vicious attacks is one of the evidences that it is the Word of God.
+Ever since the Scripture was given in written form, evil people have launched attacks on the Bible, trying to distort it, abuse it, or disprove it.
+The fact that the Bible has withstood thousands of years of vicious attacks is one of the evidences that it is the Word of God.

 Herod the Great used Scripture to discover where Jesus would be born in his villainous attempt to murder this “rival” King.
 Satan himself quoted Scriptures to Jesus in the temptations in an attempt to make Him move out of the perfect will of God.

-While attempts to distort the Word of God from the outside are not a surprise as people try to justify their rejection of God and His ways, Satan does not limit his attacks to frontal assaults.
+While attempts to distort the Word of God from the outside are not surprising as people try to justify their rejection of God and His ways, Satan does not limit his attacks to frontal assaults.
 He also uses people inside the church and who call themselves Christians to attack the Bible.
-Some of these people do so with the deliberate intention of destroying the Scriptures, others love the Lord and are well-meaning but deceived.
+Some of these people do so with the deliberate intention of destroying the Scriptures; others love the Lord and are well-meaning but deceived.

-One of the most devastating attacks on the Word of God is the attempt to harmonize the first 11 chapters of Genesis with the hypothesis of evolution.
-No such harmony is possible - the timeline is wrong, the events are in the wrong order, the death before sin issue is wrong, etc. I am sure you have noticed that whenever people try to mix evolution and the Bible it is not evolution that makes the compromises but the Biblical teaching.
+One of the most devastating attacks on the Bible is the attempt to harmonize the first 11 chapters of Genesis with the hypothesis of evolution.
+No such harmony is possible - the timeline is wrong, the events are in the wrong order, the death before sin issue is wrong, etc. I am sure you have noticed that whenever people try to mix evolution and the Bible, it is not evolution that makes the compromises but the Biblical teaching.
 Many young people from good Christian homes reject Christianity and go out into the world as they grow up because they have not been taught that the Word of God is totally reliable from the very first chapter.
-This has been a master stroke of Satan.
-Like in the garden of Eden, he knew that if he could get people to doubt the integrity of God’s Word they would be helpless before him.
+This has been a masterstroke of Satan.
+Like in the Garden of Eden, he knew that if he could get people to doubt the integrity of God’s Word, they would be helpless before him.
 Every major doctrine in the Bible has its roots in Genesis.
 To cast doubt on Genesis is to cast doubt on the entire Bible.

 At the very least, Christians who are deceived and distracted by the above [and other] distortions of Scripture will not accomplish everything God desires them to accomplish.
 If not outright shipwrecked, their lives become a shadow of what they could have been.
 Let us be on guard, for greater men and women than we are have been led astray.

 We must invest time to study the Word of God for ourselves.
-In studying the Word of God we must look for balance and well-rounded understanding.
+In studying the Word of God, we must look for balance and well-rounded understanding.
 Only studying one or two favourite topics can cause an unbalanced view.
 We need to keep in fellowship with a solid body of believers.
-Spending time reading Christian books from solid Christian authors and comparing their conclusions with Scripture is also good.
-As we study the Bible we need to be looking for personal applications, how we can be encouraged, how we should be changing, a fresh view of Jesus, etc. Expect God to speak to you as you study His Word.
+Spending time reading Christian books from trustworthy Christian authors and comparing their conclusions with Scripture is also good.
+As we study the Bible, we need to look for personal applications, how we can be encouraged, how we should be changing, a fresh view of Jesus, etc. Expect God to speak to you as you study His Word.
 Be sure to keep things in context.
-Many of you have already taken or are taking our Feed Yourself course - don’t let it’s principles slip away…keep practicing them.
+Many of you have already taken or are taking our Feed Yourself course - don’t let its principles slip away…keep practicing them.

 Is this person open to correction?
 Are they seeking the truth?
 Will they give fair consideration to my response?
-If they are closed-minded with no real interest in any view except their own then responding will likely only lead to endless debate and even if you “win” the debate you likely will only have wasted your time and not changed their mind at all.
-Of course, if the Holy Spirit is leading you to respond it may be that you are planting a seed which will bear fruit later.
+If they are closed-minded with no genuine interest in any view except their own, then responding will likely only lead to endless debate, and even if you “win” the debate, you probably will only have wasted your time and not changed their mind at all.
+Of course, if the Holy Spirit is leading you to respond, you may be planting a seed that will bear fruit later.
 Just don’t allow yourself to get trapped in endless debates.
-If you sense they have no real interest in listening to you or changing it is probably a good time to close the conversation.
+It is probably a good time to close the conversation if you sense they have no genuine interest in listening to you or changing.

 One possible exception to the above is if there are other people involved who are open-minded or undecided.
-Answering the attack on Scripture may persuade them even if it doesn’t nothing for the “attacker.”
-At least, the listeners will know there are reasonable answers to the attack and it may prevent them from accepting a false view by default.
+Answering the attack on Scripture may persuade them even if it doesn’t do anything for the “attacker.”
+At least, the listeners will know there are reasonable answers to the attack, which may prevent them from accepting a false view by default.
 As Gary North is fond of saying, “You can’t beat something with nothing.”
-If people don’t realize there is more than one side to an issue they may simply accept what they hear as the only viable choice.
+If people don’t realize there is more than one side to an issue, they may accept what they hear as the only viable choice.

 Finally, remember God is God.
-His is not threatened in any way by the arguments and attacks of men.
+He is not threatened in any way by the arguments and attacks of men.
 He laughs at their impotence [Ps.
 2].
 God does not need defenders.
 He is perfectly capable of defending Himself when He chooses to do so.
-While He may use our defence as a means of spreading the gospel and silencing evil men, His power, character and glory are in no way diminished no matter what the outcome.
+While He may use our defence to spread the gospel and silence evil men, His power, character and glory are in no way diminished, no matter the outcome.